Fine & Performing Arts

 Music appreciation classes are an integral part of a Fine Arts education.
 In addition to choral studies, Annapolis students take survey courses in music history, musicianship, music theory, musical application, and recorder study.

 Theater Arts is the fastest growing Fine Arts Program at Annapolis.
-Starting in 3rd grade students are offered the ability to participate in theater by Acting, Singing, Dancing, Lighting, Sound, Make-up, Teching, Stage Managing, and more.
-Productions are staged in both the fall and spring semesters with recent recent productions including: You’re a Good Man Charlie Brown, The Hobbit, The Chronicles of Narnia: The Lion, The Witch, and The Wardrobe, Alice in Wonderland, A Christmas Carol, and more.
+Starting in 3rd grade students are offered the ability to participate in theater by Acting, Singing, Dancing, Lighting, Sound, Make-up, Technical Support, Stage Managing, and more.
+Productions are staged in both the fall and spring semesters with recent recent productions including: You’re a Good Man Charlie Brown, The Hobbit, The Chronicles of Narnia: The Lion, The Witch, and The Wardrobe, Alice in Wonderland, A Christmas Carol, Annie, and more.

 The visual arts are a very important piece of the education of an Annapolis student.
 Throughout their education they will discover and learn about many different kinds of artwork throughout history and the various mediums used.
 Below is the summary of what each grade focuses on in their time in Art.